Helping During COVID-19

 The worldwide pandemic has disrupted our lives, caused grief and worry, and brought even more hardship to people already struggling with economic, educational, societal, and physical and mental health challenges.
 More people than usual are living with anxiety or depression and, sadly, the suicide rate is increasing.
 We want you to know, believe, and embrace the fact that you have the power to help someone who is affected by a mood disorder.
 Social distancing does not have to mean emotional distancing or loneliness.
 If you are wondering how you can be helping during COVID-19, we can help.

-Our resources and strategies for helping a loved one – and yourself – are equally valid during the pandemic as any other time.
+Our resources and strategies for helping a loved one – and yourself – are equally valid during the pandemic as at any other time.
 Whether a person is accessing mental health services for the first time, having a recurrence, or continuing treatment, you can help.
 Helping during COVID-19 can mean providing emotional support, finding care, utilizing insurance, providing logistical support, and “being there” for them, either in person or remotely.

 One place to start is our blog post, “COVID-19: Supporting Yourself and Your Loved One.”
 There, we steer you toward finding ways to take care of yourself.
 Because mental health conditions impact the entire family, you need to have strategies that allow you to experience relief and recharge so that you can be a support for your loved ones for the long haul.
 Learn more about self-care, setting boundaries, and what you can do on the “Role of a Family Caregiver” page.
 You might also benefit from reading our “Boring But Necessary – Caregiver Self-Care” post.